What are the best writing websites to get assignments?

 That’s the idea, anyway.
 But it falls apart pretty fast for iFreelance.
 [NOTE: This site is now gone, which highlights another problem with sites like this – here today, gone tomorrow.]

 - Pay to play.
-If you want to dig through the job boards list for writing and editing gigs on iFreelance, you have to pay $6.25 and up for monthly membership.
+If you want to dig through the writing job boards list for gigs on iFreelance, you have to pay $6.25 and up for monthly membership.

 - What project listings?
 A pay-to-play membership gives you access to client projects to bid on.
 But take a closer look and there’s currently ZERO writing and editing projects available.
 And there appears to be a total of four available jobs across the entire platform’s 13 different categories.

 - Blind contact info.
 Got a question on a possible job?
 All you’ll get here is a blind email address/contact form.
 And when we reached out with questions to test the process, we never received a reply.

 - Social proof.
 A total of seven people have a connection to the iFreelance LinkedIn page.
 For an online writing platform with membership fees, that doesn’t make a lot of sense.
 And the last Facebook post made by iFreelance was more than five years ago.